SEP IRA Contribution Limits and Deadlines

 Vanguard provides a useful calculator to help you determine your maximum contributions to a SEP IRA.
 However, it is advisable to consult with a professional tax advisor if you have additional questions about how much you can contribute to a SEP IRA.

-According to the IRS, you may make tax-deductible traditional IRA contributions to a SEP-IRA if your plan permits non-SEP contributions.
-However, the ability to deduct those contributions may be limited due to participation in the SEP (see IRA contribution limits for 2017).
+According to the IRS, you can make tax-deductible traditional IRA contributions to a SEP-IRA if your plan permits non-SEP contributions.
+However, the ability to deduct those contributions may be limited due to participation in the SEP.

 SEP IRA Deadlines for 2018

-Are you looking for SEP IRA limits for the 2017 tax year?
-SEP IRA contributions can be made for last year until the tax filing deadline of April 17, 2018.
-Filing an extension will allow you to delay filing a tax return until October 17, 2018.
+SEP IRA contributions can be made for last year (2018) until the tax filing deadline of April 15, 2019.
+Filing an extension will allow you to delay filing a tax return until October 15, 2019.
 You will still have time to establish a SEP IRA and make a SEP IRA contribution until the tax filing deadline.
-Be sure to notify the IRA custodian to code the contribution for the prior year (2017) if that is your intention.
+Be sure to notify the IRA custodian to code the contribution for the prior year (2018) if that is your intention.